 *Some industries begin recruitment one full academic year before the intended start date

-Current minimum wage in NYS is $12.50 per hour.
+NYS minimum wage (starting January 2024) is $15 per hour.
 Consult the DOL website for more information.

 Unpaid interns must earn academic credit, thereby connecting your internship to our academic curriculum.